CartoDB/data-services/geocoder/admin0/README.md

 - native language spellings were gathered from http://en.wikipedia.org/wiki/List_of_countries_and_dependencies_and_their_capitals_in_native_languages and stored in data/wikipedia_countries_native_names.csv

+- ISO 3166-2 codes were gathered from http://en.wikipedia.org/wiki/ISO_3166-2 and stored in data/wikipedia_iso_3166_2.csv

 ### Preparation details

 Users dislike the NaturalEarth aggregation of French regions into the mainland France polygon.
 We have done a minimal amount of subdivision.
 This can be done by executing `sql/subdivide_polygons.sql`.